poyi/Copy-Fill-Color/README.md

 <b>Copy Border Fill Color</b>

 Select a layer with border color and press <b>Shift + Command + b</b>.
-The hex code should now be copied to your clipboard and ready to be pasted.
+Paste anywhere you see fit.

-<i>Note that the Shift + Command + f overwrites the Sketch default enter full screen shortcut, you can set your own shortcut by editing the plugin file to avoid conflict.<i>
+<i>Note that the Shift + Command + f overwrites the Sketch default enter full screen shortcut, you can set your own shortcut by editing the plugin file at the top to avoid conflict. e.g. (shift cmd f) -> (shift cmd o) <i>

 <b>Copy Text Color</b>

 Select a text object and press <b>Shift + Command + x</b>.
-The hex code should now be copied to your clipboard and ready to be pasted.
+Paste away!